bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 Before running the command replace;

-- **hub-user** with your docker hub username, If you don’t have a docker hub account [Follow these instructions to create docker account](https://docs.docker.com/docker-id/), and use the username of the account you created
+- **hub-user** with your docker hub username, If you don’t have a docker hub account [follow these instructions to create docker account](https://docs.docker.com/docker-id/), and use the username of the account you created

 - **repo-name** with the name of the container, you can name it anything you want